They are natural chemical compounds that the pancreas secretes and whose function is to break down proteins, fats, and carbohydrates.

 Trypsin preferentially hydrolyzes bonds whose carboxyl groups are contributed by lysine (Lys) or arginine (Arg).

-Trypsin has application in the diagnosis of diseases due to its activity in the production of polyclonal antibodies that are ideal for use in assays as second-stage antigen detectors.
+Trypsin has application in diagnosing diseases due to its activity in the production of polyclonal antibodies that are ideal for use in assays as second-stage antigen detectors.

-Trypsin is used in in vitro cell culture, in the cell harvesting process, and to dissociate dissected cells.
+Trypsin is used in in vitro cell culture, cell harvesting, and dissociating dissected cells.

 Pancreatic Enzymes for OTC Pharmaceutical Applications